Iceland

 • Volcanic and seismic risks

-• Small and very open economy: constrained monetary policy
+• Small and very open economy with constrained monetary policy and large public sector

-• Concentration of production and exports (aluminium and marine products accounted for 73% of all goods exports in 2022)
+• Concentration of production and exports (aluminium and marine products account for almost ¾ of goods exports)

 • Volatile activity due to dependence on tourist inflows